 Head coaches and sports information directors from all divisions of college football in New England meet each Wednesday from Sept.
 2 to Nov.
 18 at noon with the local and regional media at Harvard’s Dillon Fieldhouse, located next to the Murr Center and Lavietes Pavilion near Harvard Stadium.

 Media members do not need to make reservations to attend the luncheons but should be aware of the cost of $10 per person.

 Harvard head coach Tim Murphy speaks at each luncheon and is available for individual interviews following the sessions.

 Stations wishing to broadcast Harvard football games must make arrangements through the athletic communications office at least two weeks in advance of the requested game.

 There are two analog phone lines available for visiting stations, and a maximum of four credentials will be provided for any broadcast crew.
 Please note that ISDN lines are not available in Harvard Stadium.

 Arrangements should be made with the Office of Athletic Communications for anyone who wishes to shoot Harvard football games.
 Sideline passes will be mailed if time permits or left at the Will Call window at the Murr Center box office.
 Only credentialed media members will be permitted on the sideline.

 Parking is extremely limited in the vicinity of Harvard Stadium.
 Parking passes can be mailed if the credential request is granted five working days prior to the game.

-Media members who are issued season-long credentials will be given access to Lot 6M, which sits adjacent to Harvard Stadium at North Harvard Street.
+Media members who are issued season-long credentials will be given access to the Bright-Landry Hockey Center lot.
 Other media members will have access to Lot 175, which is located next to the Soldiers Field athletic complex at North Harvard Street and Western Avenue.